Ireland Wolfhounds

+The Ireland Wolfhounds (variously branded as Ireland Wolfhounds, Ireland A, Ireland B and Ireland XV) are the second national rugby union team of Ireland, behind the Ireland national team.

+History

-The Ireland Wolfhounds (also known as Ireland A and Ireland B) are the second national rugby union team of Ireland, behind the Ireland national team.
-They previously competed in the Churchill Cup together with the England Saxons, the national teams of Canada and the United States, as well as a selection of other nations' 1st, 2nd and 3rd representative sides (including Scotland A and the New Zealand Maori).
+The Wolfounds previously competed in the Churchill Cup together with the England Saxons, the national teams of Canada and the United States, as well as a selection of other nations' 1st, 2nd and 3rd representative sides (including Scotland A and the New Zealand Māori).
 They also played against other Six Nations countries' A sides during the Six Nations.
 They have intermittently played touring sides, namely South Africa in 2000, the All Blacks in 2001 and Australia in 2006.
 On the 21 June 2009, Ireland A won their first Churchill Cup, beating the England Saxons 49–22 in the final.
 They also won the Churchill Plate three times in 2006, 2007 and 2008.
 Initially named Ireland B, the side was redesignated to Ireland A from the 1992–1993 season.
 They were once again renamed the Ireland Wolfhounds in January 2010.
 This name was inspired by a nomadic invitational side, which competed between 1956 and 1987 against other club sides throughout Ireland.
 The Wolfhounds have not competed in a competition since the IRFU declined to compete in the 2016 Tbilisi Cup.
 Ireland A played their first match in over seven years against the All Blacks XV in November 2022 at the RDS losing 19–47.

 Squad

-The Ireland Wolfhounds 23-man match day squad which was selected to play All Blacks XV on 4 November 2022 included:
+On 23 October, Ireland named their 'A' squad for their match against Spain during the 2025 November internationals.

+Players in bold are players capped by the senior Ireland national team.